 Wild onions (Allium canadense) can be found in many gardens and lawns, and wherever they are found, a frustrated gardener is sure to be found nearby.
 These difficult to control weeds are the bane of many gardens, but with determination and a little hard work, you can get rid of wild onions once and for all.

 Identification of Wild Onion Plants

 Wild onions grow from white bulbs.
-They will either spread by forming bulblets on their bulbs, which creates larger clumps or by seed, which will spread the wild onion plants to other parts of the garden.
+They will either spread by forming bulblets on their bulbs, creating larger clumps, or by seed, spreading the wild onion plants to other parts of the garden.

 Wild onions are edible but only if they have not been treated with a chemical herbicide.